alexander-varljen/alexander-varljen.github.io/index.md

 enhancements where made.
 I also wrote this descriptive narrative which helps explain my artifact, its enhancements, and my intent behind the enhancements.

-While working on this artifact enhancement, I was able to Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.
+While working on this artifact enhancement, I was able to design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.
 To solve the problem of sorting the bids, as well as show competence in